1. Top things to do in Chiang Mai - Wat Prathat Doi Suthep

 There are several floating houses at Mae Ngat Dam, just 30 minutes away from the city..
 You will reach these small bungalows on the water by boat.
 This is the perfect place for sunbathing, paddling around the lake or just lazily enjoying the amazing natural beauty of this park.

-Boasting some of the most spectacular stalactite and stalagmite formations in the country, Chiang Dao Cave stretches many kilometres into the mountains.
+Boasting some of the most spectacular stalactite and stalagmite formations in the country, Chiang Dao Cave stretches many kilometres into the mountains and is worth to great thing to do in Chiang Mai.
 Chiang Dao cave is believed to connect with several other caves, before eventually emerges at the other end somewhere in Shan State across the border.
 The official figure, though, is 12 kilometres, and you can explore only a small part of it.

 Further up from Chiang Dao Cave, a visit to the Padung Village introduces you to the ‘Long Neck Karen’ ethnic hill-tribe.
 The women wear brass rings around their necks, wrists and ankles as part of their culture.
 It is a good idea to explore, with respect, the village a little to get a feel of their culture and way of life, before supporting their income by purchasing a few souvenirs (not a requirement though).